tommeagher/tommeagher.github.io/about.md

 #  creditlink: http://www.flickr.com/photos/49968232@N00
 ---

-An investigative journalist and news hacker, I'm the data editor at [The Marshall Project](http://www.themarshallproject.org/), a nonprofit, non-partisan news organization covering crime and justice in America.
+A journalist and news hacker, I'm the deputy managing editor at [The Marshall Project](https://www.themarshallproject.org/), a nonprofit, non-partisan news organization covering crime and justice in America.

-I specialize in several aspects of investigative and interactive journalism, including data analysis, Freedom of Information requests, computer-assisted reporting, editing, visualization, interactive graphics and news applications.
+I specialize in investigative and interactive journalism, including data analysis, Freedom of Information requests, computer-assisted reporting, visualization, interactive graphics and news applications.

 I live in New Jersey, where I co-founded [Hack Jersey](http://www.hackjersey.com/), a group of journalists and programmers dedicated to working together to improve the news.